Brown quail: Distribution and habitat

 The brown quail is distributed in agricultural areas, wet grasslands, shrublands, spinifex savannah, and freshwater wetlands across much of New Guinea and the Lesser Sunda Islands as well as in northern, eastern, south-eastern and south-western Australia and Tasmania, though absent from arid regions.
 This species has been introduced to Fiji and New Zealand.
-In Australia it is mostly a lowland species but in New Zealand it is found at altitudes up to 1000 m and in New Guinea up to 3700 m.
+In Australia it is mostly a lowland species but in New Zealand it is found at elevations up to 1000 m and in New Guinea up to 3700 m.
 It was introduced to New Zealand in the 1860s and 1870s and is now present in North Island and certain offshore islands.
 This introduction, and other quail introductions that failed to establish, may have played a part in the demise of the New Zealand quail, an endemic species that became extinct shortly afterwards, possibly because of a lack of resistance to some new disease.